 There are over 90 VCE subjects across 9 Key Learning Areas:

 - 10 arts subjects including 3 music, 3 performing arts and 3 visual arts subjects

 - 5 technology subjects

 - 17 humanities subjects including 8 history and 3 politics subjects

 - over 40 languages other than English.

-The full list of VCE studies at the
+The full list of VCE studies with details about each subject is available at the

 Victorian College of the Arts Secondary School has unique curriculum offerings in the areas of music and performing arts.